rescript-lang/nvim-treesitter-rescript/README.md

-# ReScript parser for nvim-treesitter
+# Reason parser for nvim-treesitter

-This repository contains a thin wrapper around [ReScript parser for Tree-sitter](https://github.com/nkrkv/tree-sitter-rescript/) to make it an easy-to-install NeoVim plugin.
+This repository contains a thin wrapper around [Reason parser for Tree-sitter](https://github.com/danielo515/tree-sitter-reason/) to make it an easy-to-install NeoVim plugin.

 ## Requirements